 What do business students study?

-When you study business in college, you’ll learn business theories such as finance, marketing, advertising, and administration.
+While earning a business degree, business majors learn theories such as finance, marketing, advertising, and administration.
 There are several concentrations you may choose to study in the field of business, including:

 Many careers in business only require bachelor’s degrees, but some choose to further their education by earning a masters degree.
 If you’re going back to school, or considering majoring in business, it’s good practice to know what to expect as far as jobs go after graduation.
 Here’s a list of just a few careers you can have with an undergraduate degree in business.